htcfreek/SimpleLapsGui/README.md

 **Why is the password not decrypted?**

-This happens if you don't have the required permission.
+This happens if you don't have the required permission to decrypt the password.

-**How to get the correct window icon on my task bar?**
+**How to get the correct window icon shown on my task bar?**

 You have to create a shortcut to open the Simple Laps Gui and assign it the `SimpleLapsGui.ico` icon from the downloaded zip file.